segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

    * **Markov Chain (window_size):**
      *"A Markov chain picks the next word based on the previous words. `window_size` controls how many previous words we consider.
 Start with `window_size=1` (the default) and run it.
 Compare to the random output—notice any improvement?"*
-     *"Now try `window_size=2` by entering '2' when prompted.
+     *"Now try `window_size=3` by entering '3' when prompted.
 With more context, the model often picks a more suitable next word.
-Does it sound more coherent?"*
+Does it sound more coherent?
+Keep experimenting!"*

    * **Temperature:**
      *"Next, change `temperature`.
 Lower temperature (e.g., 0.5) makes the model more predictable—like it's choosing the most common word that fits.
 Higher temperature (e.g., 1.0 or more) introduces variety but can lead to stranger sentences."*

    **Facilitator Encourages Experimentation:**
    *"After seeing the default output, try `window_size=2` and `temperature=0.5`.
 Check if the text feels more natural.
 Adjust these values further to see how output changes.
-Explore `window_size=3` or try temperatures like 0.2 or 0.8 to see the differences."*
+Explore `window_size=6` or try temperatures like 0.4 to 0.6 to see the differences."*

 5. **Check Understanding (2 minutes):**
    **Facilitator Asks:**